enr74/busroute/README.md

 # Bus Route
-Micro-service implemented in Spring Boot.
+Micro service implemented in Spring Boot, able to answer whether there is a bus route providing a direct connection between two given stations.

 `--routesFile=` is a mandatory command line argument already defined in `service.sh`.